Vincenz Liechtenstein

-Prince Vincenz of Liechtenstein, known in Austria as Vincenz Liechtenstein (30 July 1950, in Graz – 14 January 2008, in Deutschfeistritz, Styria) was an Austrian politician (ÖVP).
+Prince Vincenz of Liechtenstein (Vincenz Karl Alfred Maria Michael; 30 July 1950 – 14 January 2008), known in Austria as Vincenz Liechtenstein, was an Austrian politician and member of the Austrian People's Party.
 He was a grandson of Charles I of Austria, the last Austrian Emperor.
 He was born a Prince of Liechtenstein.
 He never renounced his succession to the Liechtensteiner throne, but since the nobility in Austria was officially abolished in 1919 after the fall of the Austro-Hungarian Empire, he did not use his princely title or honorific (Serene Highness) in his Austrian civic life.

 Ancestry

 Born His Serene Highness Prince Vincenz Karl Alfred Maria Michael of Liechtenstein (Germ.
 Seine Durchlaucht der Prinz Vincenz Karl Alfred Maria Michael von und zu Liechtenstein), the first child of Prince Heinrich of Liechtenstein and Archduchess Elisabeth of Austria.
 Prince Heinrich was a son of Prince Alfred Roman of Liechtenstein (himself a son of Prince Alfred of Liechtenstein) and Princess Theresia Maria of Oettingen-Oettingen.
 Vincenz was thus a male-line great-great-great-grandson of Johann I Joseph, Prince of Liechtenstein.
 Vincenz' mother, Archduchess Elisabeth, was the youngest daughter of Charles I, the last Emperor of Austria, and his wife, Zita of Bourbon-Parma.
 Vincenz Liechtenstein is a female-line great-grandson of Robert I, the last sovereign Duke of Parma.